 When I ask people why we still have daylight savings time, most shrug their shoulders and say “I don’t know.
-That’s the way it’s always been done” or as I would say “how to kill innovation”.
+That’s the way it’s always been done”.
 I hear this a lot as an innovation keynote speaker.
 Many times systems are put into place for a particular reason, and even when that reason is no longer needed, the systems stay in place with no thought of changing it.

 The idea of Daylight Savings Time was first created by New Zealand scientist George Vernon Hudson, who suggested setting clocks forward 2 hours in October and 2 hours back in March.
 But the idea never caught on, until Germany introduced it in 1916 to save fuel for the war effort by minimizing artificial lighting.